Mother admits killing two children by dangerous driving in M1 crash with lorry

 Mary McCann, 35, of Bamford Avenue, Derby, pleaded guilty to two counts of death by dangerous driving at Aylesbury Crown Court.

-Her children Smaller and Lilly, 4, died when she crashed her Vauxhall Astra into a heavy goods vehicle (HGV) between junctions 14 and 15 of the M1 at around 11.10pm on 9 August last year.
+Her children Smaller and Lilly, 4, died when she crashed her Vauxhall Astra into a lorry between junctions 14 and 15 of the M1 on 9 August last year.

-McCann and her baby daughter who survived the crash were taken to hospital with minor injuries.
+McCann and her baby daughter who survived were taken to hospital with minor injuries.
 The lorry driver was not injured.

-She had been on bail, but was remanded in custody after she failed to appear in court in September that year.
+She had been on bail but a warrant was issued for her arrest after she failed to appear in court in September that year.

-He said it was “most likely” McCann would try to abscond to Ireland.
+Judge Francis Sheridan said it was “most likely” McCann would try to abscond to Ireland.
+She was then remanded into custody.

 A lawyer for McCann asked the judge to delay her sentencing so that a psychiatric report could be prepared about her.